vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 select the target transport endpoint.
-Servers supporting this extension that are targets of HTTPS or SVCB records MUST be provisioned to process client extensions based on the client's logical service endpoint's SNI and port as it is prior to HTTPS or SVCB indirection.
+Servers supporting this extension that are targets of HTTPS or SVCB records MUST be provisioned to process client extensions based on the client's logical service endpoint's SNI name and port as it is prior to HTTPS or SVCB indirection.

 ## Protocol, TLS 1.3